NetLab-ECO-UFRJ/itd_quarto/data/2025/doc_backups/uk_ADS_Google.md

 -   No

-You have to be logged in to change the language.

 **OC20: Does the platform implement a proper deprecation strategy to avoid breaking client applications while rolling out major changes in the API?\***